Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Introduction

-Complementary research has addressed intensity fluctuations through the lens of super-symbol transmission schemes \cite{peng2021baud,peng2020transmission}.
-By grouping components into four-dimensional dual-polarization super-symbols, these methods constrain joint energy and minimize instantaneous power variations across polarizations.
-This multidimensional shaping improves nonlinear tolerance compared to standard one- or two-dimensional approaches by increasing the degrees of freedom available to control energy statistics.
-Furthermore, the interplay between block length and symbol rate has been shown to induce a spectral dip in the intensity fluctuation spectrum near DC, where a wider dip serves as a predictor for improved nonlinear performance \cite{peng2021baud}.
+A perspective from the standpoint of intensity fluctuations was provided in \cite{peng2021baud,peng2020transmission}.
+A super-symbol transmission scheme was proposed in \cite{peng2020transmission} that groups several 1D PAM components and maps them into 4D dual-polarization QAM super-symbols.
+Shaping in four dimensions, jointly over $(I_X,Q_X,I_Y,Q_Y)$, constrains the joint energy of each super-symbol and reduces instantaneous power variations across polarizations.
+This improves nonlinear tolerance compared to 1D shaping (independent amplitude shaping on $I$ and $Q$), 2D per-symbol QAM shaping, and systems without block-based shaping.
+Intuitively, moving from 1D to 2D to 4D increases the degrees of freedom available to control energy and thereby the temporal/frequency statistics of the power that drive fiber nonlinearities.
+The impacts of block length and symbol rate were later studied in \cite{peng2021baud}.
+These parameters were shown to create a spectral dip in the intensity fluctuation spectra near DC; this governed the nonlinear behavior, whereby the wider the spectral dip, the better the performance.

-The Energy Dispersion Index (EDI) was proposed to quantify temporal energy unevenness by calculating the normalized variance of energy within fixed-duration windows \cite{wu2021temporal}.
-Acting as a metric for signal ``burstiness'', lower EDI values correlate with improved nonlinear tolerance, supporting the intuition that suppressing low-frequency power fluctuations mitigates impairments.
-However, while EDI effectively highlights the role of energy statistics—consistent with the analysis of fourth-order moments in \cite{dar2013properties}—it remains a heuristic measure lacking explicit spectral insight.
-Bridging this gap, recent work has demonstrated that the Power Spectral Density (PSD) of the energy signal is intrinsically governed by these temporal statistics and can be analytically linked to phase noise via a perturbation-based linear filter model \cite{askari2024probabilistic}.
-These findings align with observations in \cite{peng2021baud,peng2020transmission}, confirming that low-frequency intensity components are the dominant contributors to nonlinear phase noise.
+In \cite{wu2021temporal}, the Energy Dispersion Index (EDI) was proposed to quantify the temporal unevenness of the signal energy.
+The approach partitions the waveform into fixed-duration windows, evaluates the energy within each window, and forms an index given by the average variance of these windowed energies normalized by their average energy level.
+EDI therefore measures ``burstiness", where smaller values indicate a more uniform energy distribution over time.
+As reported in \cite{wu2021temporal}, lower EDI values result in improved nonlinear tolerance in coherent fiber links, aligning with the intuition that reducing low-frequency power fluctuations mitigates nonlinear penalties.
+The EDI is a heuristic metric for quantifying the temporal unevenness of signal energy but does not provide any insight into the spectral characteristics of the intensity fluctuation spectra.
+The EDI did suggest that the statistics of the energy signal govern nonlinear performance and prompted \cite{dar2013properties} to show how fourth-order moments of data impact the phase noise.
+Following this, \cite{askari2024probabilistic} showed that the PSD of the energy signal was governed by the temporal statistical properties of the energy signal and explained their relationship to the phase noise via a perturbation-based linear filter model.
+The results presented in \cite{askari2024probabilistic} were similar to those presented in \cite{peng2021baud,peng2020transmission}, suggesting that low-frequency components are substantial contributors to nonlinear phase noise.

 Taken together, prior results point to two complementary but only partially connected views: (\textit{i}) time-domain statistics such as EDI and block-energy variability (set by shaping and DM block length), and (\textit{ii}) frequency-domain structure such as the DC notch/dip and its dependence on block length and symbol rate.
 What is still missing is a unified framework that \emph{maps concrete statistical descriptors of the energy signal} (mean of the per-block energy variance, variance of the mean energy across blocks, energy variance of the signal, and finite-length constraints) \emph{onto the spectral features} of the intensity-fluctuation PSD that most strongly drive XPM-induced phase noise, \emph{including how these mappings evolve under chromatic dispersion.}